Balinese Cat Characteristics (Quick Facts)

-If not provided with enough environment enriching toys, the Balinese will focus its attention towards your furniture and valuables.
+If not provided with enough environment enriching toys, the Balinese will focus its attention on your furniture and valuables.
 Thus, you may need to consider keeping all items of any sentimental value under lock and key.

 Being a highly social creature, the Balinese doesn’t like to spend a lot of time alone.
-So consider getting another pet that will serve as a play buddy and a companion when you aren’t around.
+So, consider getting another pet that will serve as a play buddy and a companion when you aren’t around.

 The Balinese is affectionate, opinionated, and attention-seeking cat that isn’t afraid to speak its mind.
 Your cat will tell you exactly what he thinks and will expect you to act on his advice.

 Although the Balinese has a lower-pitched voice then Siamese, it also likes to chat so be prepared to listen, a lot!